node-jet/create-node-jet-package/README.md

-# package
+# package-starter
-Template node-jet package project for node js
+Template project for node jet packages.
+Which are a way to install the functionality for node-jet projects